ngaspar/sess/README.md

 Lightweight (< 100 LOC) vanilla Javascript/DOM reactive mechanism proof of concept - text contents and inner HTML can be updated from server-side event stream messages, subscribing by element id or class name.
 The goal is to provide a fast mechanism whenever trivial updates to the DOM are required in small-footprint applications (watchdog sytems, embedded webservers, etc.) where the overhead/complexity of current reactive and stateful libraries would makes little sense or pose development/runtime obstacles.

 Usage:
 Import script in whatever pages you require reactive elements.
-Server-side methods or controllers accept one connection per page; whenever a content or HTML functionality update is in order, the server dispatches the element(s) update event message as a Json object, with the following fields:
+Server-side methods or controllers accept one connection per page; whenever a content or HTML functionality update is in order, the server dispatches the element(s) update event message as a root Json _data_ object, with the following fields:

 **data:**
 - _type_ - text - mandatory, indicates the type of update event (update value or HTML)